tools4git/gitrepos/README-en.md

 **Synchronize management data in localStorage**

-This is necessary, gitstars not only did, and also done a perfect exception / error rollback processing, which you do not need to care about.
+This is necessary, gitrepos not only did, and also done a perfect exception / error rollback processing, which you do not need to care about.
 Not only your management data, and also some other immutable data will be stored in the localStorage as well, avoiding getting the content from the github API each time it is opened, which also speeds up page content loading.

 Synchronization of management data stored in localStorage can cause a problem: **Multi-client data is not synchronized**

-So for the data to be correct, must obtain the data remotely from each visit to gitstars and then compare it with the local data.
+So for the data to be correct, must obtain the data remotely from each visit to gitrepos and then compare it with the local data.
 Lastly, change the time value, updating the local data to the remote data only if the remote data time value is greater than the local time value.

 ## LICENSE